DIAGNijmegen/picai_prep/README.md

 )
 ```

-For more examples of MHA archive structures, see [examples/mha2nnunet/](src/picai_prep/examples/mha2nnunet/).

-Using this configuration file, the MHA → nnUNet conversion can be performed from Python:
+Using this configuration file, the `MHA Archive` → `nnU-Net Raw Data Archive` conversion can be performed using Python:

 ```python
 from picai_prep import MHA2nnUNetConverter